HannesWell/www.eclipse.org-eclipse/news/4.36/acknowledgements.md

 A special thanks goes to [Holger Voormann](https://github.com/howlger/) for his Eclipse IDE promotion videos.

-A special thanks to other Eclipse projects we build upon: EMF and ECF, who also provide timely updates so we can release on time.
+Another special thanks to other Eclipse projects we build upon: EMF and ECF, who also provide timely updates so we can release on time.
 We also thank the other Eclipse projects that make up part of the infrastructure we depend on: Tycho, Orbit, EGit, EMF, and ECF for providing fixes and steady improvements.

 ## Eclipse Platform